Submit a Review & Earn an Amazon Gift Card

 This product is sold as a TFA salt.
-The exact stoichiometry of the salt is batch dependant.
+The stoichiometry of the salt and hydration levels vary from batch to batch.
+This product is sold in gross weight with the batch specific Net Product Content (free base) available on the Certificate of Analysis

 |Storage||Store at -20°C|